 Looking to sell your ground rents?

-We will consider almost any ground rents no matter how big all small throughout England and Wales.
+We buy almost any ground rents for sale, no matter how big or small, in England and Wales.

 - Period properties and listed buildings

 - Sites in financial difficulty or with previous issues such as defective leases or missing information

 - Peppercorn or no rental income properties

 - Short leases (anything under 80 years)

 A ground rent lease is an excellent long term investment and we are prepared to retain low returns in early years in the hope of growth in the future.
 We are aware of the pitfalls of a ground rent investment which often cause people to sell, such as the ground rent scandal with ground rent doubling every 10 years.
 However, as specialists in this field we are able to deal with the many issues that might arise.